rapid7/recog/CONTRIBUTING.md

 In short:

 1. Follow the "Fork and Clone" steps from above
-2. Update your `.git/config` to ensure that the `remote ["upstream"]` section is configure to pull both branches and PRs from upstream.
+2. Update your `.git/config` to ensure that the `remote ["upstream"]` section is configured to pull both branches and PRs from upstream.
 It should look something like the following, in particular the second `fetch` option:

     ```
      [remote "upstream"]